 which would imply that

 a contradiction. \end{proof}

 Summarizing above arguments, we have proved the following.
 Recall that $\xi $ is a fixed function defined at the begining of this section.

-\begin{prop} Assume $(M^3, g)$ is an asymptotically flat $3$-manifold with nonnegative scalar curvature and mass $0< m(g) \ll 1$.
-For any end of $(M,g)$, there exists a connected region $\mathcal{E} \subset M$ containing this end, with smooth boundary, such that
+\begin{prop} Assume $(M, g)$ is a complete, asymptotically flat $3$-manifold, with nonnegative scalar curvature.
+Suppose that an end of $(M,g)$ has mass $0< m(g) \ll 1$.
+Then, there exists a connected closed region $\mathcal{E} \subset M$ containing this end, with smooth boundary, such that